lucascavalcante87/lucascavalcante87.github.io/README.md

 ### About
 **Data Science | Machine Learning | Mathematics | Statistics | Python | SQL**

-I'm Lucas Cavalcante, Master in Applied and Computational Mathematics and Postgraduate in Artificial Intelligence and with academic and professional experience in data science.
+I'm Lucas Cavalcante, Master in Applied and Computational Mathematics and Postgraduate in Artificial Intelligence Applied in Industry with academic and professional experience in data science.

-#### Professional Experience
+### Professional Experience
 **(2021-now) GAVB Consulting | Boticário Group**
 * Data Scientist